Last updated July 2026

 Is the Pohaturoa Track a loop?

-Yes — it is a full loop returning to the Visitor Centre, covering different ground on the return than the outward section.
+Yes, it is a full loop returning to the Visitor Centre and covering different ground on the return section.

 How does the Pohaturoa Track compare to the Tokorangi Pa Track?

-The Pohaturoa Track (7.5km, yellow, ~2 hours) is shorter and a bit less strenuous than the Tokorangi Pa Track (11.5km, purple, ~3.5 hours).
-Both start from the same point and offer upper-forest viewpoints, but the Pohaturoa viewpoint looks over the geothermal valley while the Tokorangi Pa viewpoint focuses on the lake and Mt Ngongotaha.
+The Pohaturoa Track (7.5 km, yellow, around 2 hours) is shorter and a bit less strenuous than the Tokorangi Pa Track (11.5 km, purple, around 3.5 hours).
+Both start from the same point and offer upper-forest viewpoints, but the Pohaturoa viewpoint looks over the geothermal valley while the Tokorangi Pa viewpoint focuses more on the lake and Mt Ngongotaha.

 Do I need boots for the Pohaturoa Track?